ouspg/CompSec-return-templates/Example.md

 ### Images
 You can place all images to 'images' folder.
 Then reference there like in examples Task 1 and Task 2 here.

+You can take screenshot of current active window by pressing **Alt + PrintScreen button**

 ### Sources
 If you want to place pure source codes for tasks, you can put them to 'src' folder, and reference straight to file like [this.](src/hello.py)